pieroxy/conkw/doc/GRABBER_PUSH.md

 * *Full name:* `net.pieroxy.conkw.webapp.grabbers.PushToEmiGrabber`
 * *Default instance name:* None.
 You have to provide a name in the config file.

+## Use cases

+* You want some metrics to be pushed to another instance of conkw, somewhere on your machine or accessible through the network.

 ## Configuration